 For Individuals: indoors, all military in uniform stand at Attention and face the flag (reciting the Pledge is optional when with a large civilian group*).
 Outdoors, render the hand salute.
-When out of uniform, members of the military and veterans stand at Attention or may now salute the flag.
+When out of uniform, members of the military and veterans stand at Attention or (Army and Navy vets only) salute the flag.
 Cadets will always recite the Pledge.

 *Reason being is that we in the US military took an Oath of Enlistment or Oath of a Commissioned Officer.
 This oath never expires.
 We not only pledge our allegiance, but our lives.
 When in a large group of civilians, it would probably be better to recite the Pledge rather than explain ten times to different people why you stood in silence at Attention.

 For teams that also carry a state or other flag, other than a military departmental (US Army, USAF, etc.), dip that flag.